What is Chicory Root in Dog Food and why does it matter?

 At a glance

-- Chicory root is included in every Marleybones Pantry Fresh® recipe as one of seven functional superfoods, alongside quinoa, chia seeds, hemp seeds, and linseeds
+• Chicory root is included in every Marleybones Pantry Fresh® recipe as one of seven functional plant-based ingredients, alongside quinoa, chia seeds, hemp seeds, and linseeds

 What is chicory root and where does it come from?

 Chicory (Cichorium intybus) is a flowering plant native to Europe, widely cultivated for both its leaves and its root.
 The root has been used in human food and medicine for centuries, most famously as a coffee substitute, but its nutritional significance in dog food comes from its exceptionally high inulin content.
-Chicory root contains between 15–20% inulin by dry weight, making it one of the most concentrated natural sources of this prebiotic fibre available.
+Chicory root typically contains between 15–20% inulin, making it one of the most concentrated natural sources of this prebiotic fibre available.

 In dog food, chicory root is typically included in dried or powdered form.
 It has a mild, slightly bitter flavour that does not significantly affect palatability at the quantities used in complete recipes, and it remains effective through gentle cooking processes.
 In Marleybones Pantry Fresh® meals, it survives the in-pack steam cooking at 89°C with its functional properties intact.